The Origami flip graph of the $2\times n$ Miura-ori: Diameter of OFG(M2n)

-\begin{theorem} The shortest path between two opposite degree-2 vertices in $\OFG(M_{2,n})$ has length $\lceil \frac{n^2}{2} \rceil$. \end{theorem} \begin{proof} We show this is true for the case where the two flippable faces are $\alpha_{1,n}$ and $\alpha_{2,1}$.
-The other degree-2 case is a mirror-image of this, with flippable faces $\alpha_{2,n}$ and $\alpha_{1,1}$, so it has the same shortest path length by symmetry.
+\end{theorem} \begin{proof} We show this distance formula holds for the case where the two flippable faces are $\alpha_{1,n}$ and $\alpha_{m,1}$.
+The other degree-2 case is a mirror-image of this, with flippable faces $\alpha_{1,1}$ and $\alpha_{m,n}$, so it has the same shortest path length by symmetry.